 Programming may be 7 days per week

-Wilmington’s residential program provides inpatient care for adults struggling with addiction.
-Treatment for co-occurring mental health disorders is also provided.
+Wilmington’s inpatient program provides care for adults who are struggling with addiction.
+Treatment for co-occurring mental health disorders is also offered.
 Some co-occurring mental health disorders may include:

 - Anxiety disorders